Editorial photograph of a customer experience strategy review

 Customer PlusPer member with write accessPartner like external usersRole hierarchy sprawl

-When member wins
+When does member win?

 Member licenses win on stable, predictable audiences with high engagement.